Everybody and every body is different.

 Well, it is possible to get too many electrolytes, and we prefer to err on the side of caution since our products contain a generous dose of them, especially sodium.

-At this point, there is no Tolerable Upper Intake Level (UL) set for sodium because there's very little evidence that sodium causes toxicity in healthy people even at very high doses.
-All of the other electrolytes in Re-Lyte fall within safe and healthy ranges as long as you stick to the 1-3 servings per day guideline as well.
+At this point, there is no Tolerable Upper Intake Level (UL) set for sodium because there's very little evidence that sodium causes toxicity in healthy people, even at very high doses.

 The truth is, electrolyte intake—and hydration in general—aren't things you can issue one-size-fits-all guidelines for.
 Everybody and every body is different.
 Here are some helpful resources that can help you get your electrolyte intake just right: